Alwil17/auralys-api/CONTRIBUTING.md

-# 🤝 Contributing to FastAPI Rating System
+# 🤝 Contributing to Auralys - Mental Wellness Tracking API

-Thank you for your interest in contributing!
+Thank you for your interest in contributing to Auralys!
-We welcome all improvements, bug fixes, documentation, and ideas.
+We welcome all improvements, bug fixes, documentation, and ideas for this mental wellness tracking backend.

 ---